 A flow of poses integrated with deep and deliberate breathing

 Ashtanga Vinyasa encompasses asanas and breath joined in a flow and cultivates a healthy body in all aspects: physical, mental and spiritual.
-The classical Ashtanga Vinyasa class starts with five sun salutation a:s followed by five sun salutation b:s.
+The classical Ashtanga yoga class, Primary series starts with five sun salutation a:s followed by five sun salutation b:s.
 The sun salutations are followed by a sequence of standing and seated postures from three different series: Yoga Chikitsa (Yoga Therapy/First Series), Nadi Shodhana (Nerve Purifier/Second Series) and Sthira Bagha (Centering of Strength/Third Series).
 You need to master the postures of the first series before moving on to those of the second.

 · Increases flexibility and strength